carpentries-incubator/hpc-intro/_episodes/17-resources.md

 {% include {{ site.snippets }}/resources/account-history.snip %}

-This shows all the jobs we ran recently (note that there are multiple entries per job).
+This shows all the jobs we ran today (note that there are multiple entries per job).
 To get info about a specific job, we change command slightly.

 ```